ConstellationLanguage/Constellation-Build-Pipeline/README.md

-# AssetStoreBuildPipeline
+Constellation-Build-Pipeline
-Automatization of the asset store build pipeline
+Automatization for releasing a new version of Constellation.